oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Using this function in a `compute` transformation influences the behavior of a subsequent `aggregate` transformation because a navigation property in an aggregate expression addresses distinct entities whereas a structural property `compute`d with `withduplicates` addresses instances with multiple occurrences.
-Compare
+If the `Sales` entity has a collection-valued navigation property `Products`, compare
 ```
 Sales?$apply=aggregate(Products/$count as NumberOfProductsEverSold)
 ```